SequentMicrosystems/megaio-rpi/python/README.md

 ## Usage

+Before using the library make sure you disable 1-wire interface (raspi-config), because the board use the pin7 (GPIO4 / 1-wire bus pin) for interrupt.
 Now you can import the megaio library and use its functions.
 To test, read relays status from the MegaIO board with stack level 0:

 ```bash